Our contest presents an opportunity to show the world through a unique lens – that of the SGS student.

 Category winners and a grand prize winner will be selected, in addition to honorable mentions.
 Category winners and honorable mentions will then be added to social media for a "Popular Vote," and the winner will receive an additional prize.
 Photos will be displayed in the SGS offices and may be used in printed materials and/or online.

 Cropped and edited photos are eligible in all categories.

 For a photo in which a person is recognizable, you should secure a model release from the subject wherever possible.
 If the individual is a minor, you will need parental or guardian consent.
 Releases are generally not required from people who are identifiable in a photograph of a street or public place provided that the photograph is reasonably related to the subject matter and the identifiable people are not the focus of the photograph.
 A sample release can be found here.

 Each category winner will receive a $50 award.
-Judges will select a grand prize winner who will be awarded an additional $100.
+Judges will select a grand prize winner who will be awarded a $200 stipend.
 We will also post the finalists on social media and offer an additional $50 prize for the “most liked” image.
 Honorable mentions will receive smaller prizes that change each year.
 Judges reserve the right to recategorize submitted photos, combine multiple categories, or choose not to award a prize in any given category.